djulien/jsNotebook/README.md

 [toc]

 ## Introduction
-A [jsNotebook](https://github.com/djulien/jsNotebook) is an interactive web page using JavaScript.
-It is similar in concept to a [Jupyter Notebook](https://jupyter.org), except that it runs Javascript instead of Python ('cause I'm a Javascript fan &#x1F601;).
+A [jsNotebook](https://github.com/djulien/jsNotebook) is an interactive web page using JavaScript - like a [Jupyter Notebook](https://jupyter.org), except that it runs Javascript instead of Python ('cause I'm a Javascript fan &#x1F601;).
 This particular implementation is more simplistic.  jsNotebooks are serverless, 0-install, and require no special tools - a simple text editor can be used to create or edit a jsNotebook.
 (A few lines of boilerplate text must also be added to each jsNotebook page to accomplish this).

 jsNotebook pages are stored as **Markdown** (text) files to allow quick and easy formatting.
 [Showdown](https://github.com/showdownjs/showdown) is used to render the Markdown text as **HTML** for display in the browser, where it can then be viewed or edited *interactively* (not there yet).

 jsNotebook pages can be as simple as static Markdown/text, or as complex as an entire web app.
 They can contain HTML tags (including &lt;script&gt;), or pull in additional HTML, CSS, Javascript, or other files from a web server or public CDN.
 For example, here is a 100 x 50 px cyan rectangle using an HTML \<div> tag: <div style="width: 100px; height: 50px; background-color: #0ff; border: 1px solid black;"></div>

 jsNotebook pages are intended to be compact and self-contained (except for CDNs), similar in concept to [TiddlyWiki](https://tiddlywiki.com).
-They are "serverless" and can be stored in a local file system or on a web server, or shared easily as an email text file attachment.
+They are "serverless" and can be stored in a local file system or on a web server, or shared easily as a text file attachment in an email.

 jsNotebooks can be created from scratch, but the easiest way is to simply open an existing/example jsNotebook and then edit and save it with a different file name.
 The first jsNotebook filename opened must end with **".html"** (so the browser knows how to render it), but subsequent jsNotebooks do not have this restriction if they are dragged and dropped onto a previously open jsNotebook.